Social Democratic Party (UK): Creation of the SDP

 On 25 January 1981, leading figures from the Labour Party (Roy Jenkins, David Owen, Shirley Williams and Bill Rodgers, known collectively as the "Gang of Four") launched the Council for Social Democracy, after outlining their policies in what became known as the Limehouse Declaration.
 In March it was renamed the Social Democratic Party.
-The "Gang of Four" were centrists, who defected from the Labour Party due to what they perceived to be the influence of the Militant tendency and the "hard left" within the party.
+The "Gang of Four" were centrists, who defected from the Labour Party due to what they perceived to be the outsized influence of Militant and the "hard left" within the party.

 Thirteen Labour MPs initially declared support for the Council for Social Democracy.
 On 20 February 1981, three of these Tom Ellis, Richard Crawshaw and Ian Wrigglesworth resigned the Labour whip and another, Tom Bradley, announced he would not contest his seat again as a Labour candidate.
 These moves were reported to be a clear move towards formally creating a new centre party.
 Former Labour Party deputy leader, Baron George-Brown also announced his membership of the Council for Social Democracy.

-"Democratic", "Democratic Labour", and "Radical" were all mentioned as possible names for the new party, as well as "New Labour" (which future Labour Party leader and eventual Prime Minister Tony Blair would use to successfully promote the Labour Party more than a decade later) but eventually "Social Democratic" was settled on because the "Gang of Four" consciously wanted to mould the philosophy and ideology of the new party on the social democracy practised on mainland Europe.
+Possible names for the party included ones similar to Labour, such as "Democratic Labour", "Progressive Labour" and "New Labour".
+Other, simpler names like "Democratic", "Radical", "Progressive" and "Centre" were also all mentioned as possible names for the new party.
+However, eventually a consensus emerged for the "Social Democratic" name as it helped to distinguish the party from Labour, and had been widely used to refer to the group in the media.

 The opening statement of principles contained in the preamble of the party's constitution stated that: "The SDP exists to create and defend an open, classless and more equal society which rejects prejudices based upon sex, race, colour or religion".
 The constitution set out the establishment of a "Council for Social Democracy" (CSD) which was, in effect, the party's standing conference.
 Each area party was entitled to elect delegates to the CSD.
 A number of internal groups flourished within the new party, the most notable of which was the Tawney Society (mirroring the function of the Fabian Society within the Labour Party).

-Twenty-eight Labour MPs eventually joined the new party, along with one member of the Conservative Party, Christopher Brocklebank-Fowler, MP for North West Norfolk, who joined on 16 March 1981, a fortnight after the party's launch.
-Williams and Jenkins were not at the time Members of Parliament, but were elected to the House of Commons at by-elections in Crosby and Glasgow Hillhead respectively.
+Twenty-eight Labour MPs eventually joined the new party, along with one Conservative MP, Christopher Brocklebank-Fowler of North West Norfolk, who joined on 16 March 1981.
+Williams and Jenkins were not at the time Members of Parliament, but were elected to the House of Commons at by-elections in Crosby in 1981 and Glasgow Hillhead in 1982 respectively.